-Kent C. Jones
+Kent C. Jones, Executive Director

+Kent has been the Executive Director for Bost, Inc. since May 1986.
 He received his B.S. in Social Work in 1973, and M.S. in Community Services Planning in 1984 from the State University of New York at Buffalo.
-With education and work in residential settings, special education, and human services administration, Kent’s career has included direct-care work and managing services for individuals with disabilities in prior organizations.
+With education and work in residential settings, special education, and human services administration, Kent’s career has included direct-care work and managing services for individuals with disabilities, as well as administrative planning and leadership in several organizations.

 With his wife, Mamie, and four boys, Kent moved to Arkansas believing they would move on in a few years.
-After 20 years they are still here, due to “the excellent family life environment and tremendous support from the community.
+After 30 years, they are still here, due to “the excellent family life environment and tremendous support from the community.
 Arkansas provides a much greater level of disability services and programs with fewer resources than most regions because of the systemic efficiencies and local community support.
 It has been rewarding to see the development of services and programs that Bost has experienced.
-We are proud that over this period and due to the leadership from the Board of Directors and excellence of employees Bost has grown from a single county program to a presence in 34 counties of Western Arkansas with a full array of children and adult services for individuals with developmental and related disabilities.”
+We are proud that over this period and due to the leadership from the Board of Directors and excellence of employees Bost has grown from a single county program to a presence in 27 counties of Western Arkansas with a full array of children and adult services for individuals with developmental and related disabilities.”

 Originally from Booneville, Arkansas, Lesa has been the Director of Clinical Services since September 2008.
 She previously was employed by Bost as Coordinator and then Director of Clinical Services from May 1990 until October 1999.